 Learn more about the structure and duties of Thames Valley Police's senior management team, the Chief Constable’s Management Team (CCMT).

-Jason Hogg joined Thames Valley Police in June 2016 as Assistant Chief Constable (Crime and Criminal Justice).
+Jason Hogg joined Thames Valley Police in June 2016 as Assistant Chief Constable Crime and Criminal Justice and then for Counter Terrorism Policing South East & Regional Organised Crime Unit.

 Jason previously worked for Hampshire Constabulary where he held a number of roles as a Chief Superintendent including Head of Crime and Head of Prevention and Neighbourhoods.
 He started his police career at Cleveland Police in 1995 before transferring to Hampshire in 2001.